Point-of-Care · TBI Detection

 • Requires dedicated hardware (camera, screen, analysis unit) and clinician training.

-• Evidence for long-term outcome prediction or return-to-play was limited in the published literature reviewed.
+• Evidence for long-term outcome prediction or RTP was limited in the published literature reviewed.

 BrainScope